bkellman/WeightedMeanCompletion/README.md

 - collect phenotypes/physiology/morphology from bacdive dsmz
 - collect phenotypes from microPIE

-### Collect Phylogeny data
+### Phylogeny data
-- get phylogeny relevant to level of detail necessary
+- Cophenetic distance matrix of 3,737 bacterial strains The distance matrix was direectly derived from the following source:
+PhyloPhlAn is a new method for improved phylogenetic and taxonomic placement of microbes Nicola Segata, Daniela Börnigen, Xochitl C. Morgan, and Curtis Huttenhower.
+Nature Communications 4, 2013

 ### Coding Tasks
 - perform standard matrix-completion/interpolation: EM, regulariztion, nuclear norm...